Good Medicine - Medical School II

 "Ambulances four minutes out!"
 Nurse Doreen called out early on Friday afternoon.
 "Head-on MVA on Route 50 with four victims."

-That was going to necessitate ‘all hands’ — two Attendings, five Residents, and four medical students.
+That was going to necessitate 'all hands' — two Attendings, five Residents, and four medical students.
 Everyone gathered in the ambulance bay except Jack, a Fourth Year, who was tasked with monitoring the three patients already in the ER while Doctor Gibbs and Doctor Williams ran the traumas.
-The other problem was that there were only three full trauma rooms, so an exam room would have to be pressed into service, most likely for whoever was the least injured.
+The other problem was that there were only three complete trauma rooms, so an exam room would have to be pressed into service, most likely for whoever was the least injured.

 "Mike, please page Doctor Roth and Doctor Lindsay," Doctor Gibbs ordered.